DC293/DC293.github.io/_machine_learning/K-means_clustering.md

   <img src="/assets/images/K-means_goals_vs_assists.png" alt="Player Performance - Goals v Assists" width="500">
 </p>

-We can see there is a general negative correlation in the data, from which we may categorise plyers as:
+We can see there is a general negative relationship in the data, from which we may categorise players as:

 - Strikers (high goals)
 - Playmakers (high assists)